Duke Ellington: Early career

 Working as a freelance sign painter from 1917, Ellington began assembling groups to play for dances.
 In 1919, he met drummer Sonny Greer from New Jersey, who encouraged Ellington's ambition to become a professional musician.
 Ellington built his music business through his day job.
 When a customer asked him to make a sign for a dance or party, he would ask if they had musical entertainment; if not, Ellington would offer to play for the occasion.
 He also had a messenger job with the U.S. Navy and State departments, where he made a wide range of contacts.

-Ellington moved out of his parent's home and bought his own as he became a successful pianist.
+Ellington moved out of his parents' home and bought his own as he became a successful pianist.
 At first, he played in other ensembles, and in late 1917 formed his first group, "The Duke's Serenaders" ("Colored Syncopators", his telephone directory advertising proclaimed).
 He was also the group's booking agent.
 His first play date was at the True Reformer's Hall, where he took home 75 cents.

 Ellington played throughout the D.C. area and into Virginia for private society balls and embassy parties.
 The band included childhood friend Otto Hardwick, who began playing the string bass, then moved to C-melody sax and finally settled on alto saxophone; Arthur Whetsel on trumpet; Elmer Snowden on banjo; and Sonny Greer on drums.
-The band thrived, performing for both African American and white audiences, rare in the segregated society of the day.
+The band thrived, performing for both African-American and white audiences, rare in the segregated society of the day.

-When his drummer Sonny Greer was invited to join the Wilber Sweatman Orchestra in New York City, Ellington left his successful career in D.C. and moved to Harlem, ultimately becoming part of the Harlem Renaissance.
-New dance crazes such as the Charleston emerged in Harlem, as well as African American musical theater, including Eubie Blake's and Noble Sissle's (the latter of whom was his neighbor) Shuffle Along.
+When his drummer Sonny Greer was invited to join the Wilbur Sweatman Orchestra in New York City, Ellington left his successful career in D.C. and moved to Harlem, ultimately becoming part of the Harlem Renaissance.
+New dance crazes such as the Charleston emerged in Harlem, as well as African-American musical theater, including Eubie Blake's and Noble Sissle's (the latter of whom was his neighbor) Shuffle Along.
 After the young musicians left the Sweatman Orchestra to strike out on their own, they found an emerging jazz scene that was highly competitive with difficult inroad.
 They hustled pool by day and played whatever gigs they could find.
 The young band met stride pianist Willie "The Lion" Smith, who introduced them to the scene and gave them some money.
 They played at rent-house parties for income.
 After a few months, the young musicians returned to Washington, D.C., feeling discouraged.